Surbiton Hockey Club: Post-war years

 In 2001, Surbiton finished 2nd in the Premier Division and won the Premier Division playoffs.
 As a result, they were one of England's representatives in the European Club Championship in Antwerp in 2002.
 They lost the bronze medal match to Egara, the Spanish representatives.
-In 2002, Surbiton finished 2nd again in the Premier Division, but lost the Premier play-offs final to Reading 3-2.
+In 2002, Surbiton finished 2nd again in the Premier Division, but lost the Premier play-offs final to Reading 3–2.
 As a result, they represented England in the European Cup Winners Cup in Spain in 2003.
 Surbiton's first European medal came upon beating the Polish representatives in a tight game to earn the bronze.
 In 2003, Surbiton finished 3rd in the Premier Division, but lost their first game in the play-offs to Loughborough Students, immediately after returning from Spain.

-The 2012/13 season began with a poor run of results that saw Surbiton rooted to the bottom of the National Premier League.
-With the shock transfer of captain Tim Deakin to struggling rivals East Grinstead during the winter break, Surbiton faced the unenviable task of rebuilding their season without their talismanic defender.
-However, new coach Todd Williams and his relatively young squad turned their fortunes round to finish the season in second place, qualifying for the play-offs and beating already-crowned champions Beeston 6-1 along the way.
-This victory was not to be the high point of the season, as the squad then qualified for the EuroHockey League for the first time in their history by beating Canterbury 5-2 in the play-off semi-final.
-They will also go into the 2013/-14 season as NOW: Pensions Men's Cup holders, after a 3-1 win over Hampstead and Westminster in the 2012-13 final at Wakefield Hockey Club.